Welcome to our CaringBridge website. We are using it to keep family and friends updated in one place. Thank you for visiting.

 Here are 4 top ways that people anywhere can contribute to my healing:

 - Pray, meditate, sending healing vibes - I've already heard that there are Baptist/Episcopal/Presbyterian/Catholic/Quaker prayer circles around the country who are praying for me... keep it coming!

 - If there is something that you know you need to do for your own healing (physical, emotional, spiritual), but haven't taken the time, energy, or resources to do it, now would be the time.
 Your healing is an offering to my healing process.
 Our healing is connected.
 (I really appreciate when you share with me what you are doing, it makes me really happy.)

-- I love feathers, shells, beads and would like to hang them from my ceiling (cause I'll likely be doing a lot of looking at the ceiling for while) - send one along so I can have your love in my space.
+- I love feathers, shells, beads and would like to hang them around my house - send one along so I can have your love in my space.

 - Letters of support with poems, memories of times we've had, things you love/appreciate about me would make me so happy!
-Send to 78 Main St. Putney, VT 05346
+Send to firstname.lastname@example.org or 78 Main St. Putney, VT 05346

 We've also decided to make our venmo (@Angela-Berkfield) and paypal (paypal.me/berkfield (http://paypal.me/berkfield

 )) accounts available for you to make a money gift to help cover all of the extra expenses during this time (alternative therapies, supplements, therapy, bodywork).
 A tremendous thank you to family that has offered to cover any costs that are incurred through Dr. and hospital visits and to friends who have offered to forgive our debts.